-Being overweight, especially if you carry excess weight around your middle, ups your risk of heart disease.
-Excess weight can lead to conditions that increase your chances of heart disease — high blood pressure, high cholesterol and diabetes.
+Being overweight — especially if you carry excess weight around your middle — increases your risk of heart disease.
+Excess weight can lead to conditions that increase your chances of heart disease — including high blood pressure, high cholesterol and diabetes.

 One way to see if your weight is healthy is to calculate your body mass index (BMI), which considers your height and weight in determining whether you have a healthy or unhealthy percentage of body fat.
-BMI numbers 25 and higher are associated with higher blood fats, higher blood pressure, and an increased risk of heart disease and stroke.
+BMI numbers 25 and higher are generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.

-- Women are overweight if their waist measurement is greater than 35 inches (88.9 cm).
+- Women are generally overweight if their waist measurement is greater than 35 inches (88.9 cm).

 Even a small weight loss can be beneficial.
-Reducing your weight by just 5 to 10 percent can help decrease your triglycerides and blood sugar (glucose), and reduce your risk of diabetes.
+Reducing your weight by just 3 to 5 percent can help decrease your triglycerides and blood sugar (glucose), and reduce your risk of diabetes.
 Losing even more weight can help lower your blood pressure and blood cholesterol level.